Mosimane: Al Ahly know how to play Champions League matches after dumping out Raja Casablanca

 “Hopefully, we will do our best in order to win the Caf Champions League title for the third consecutive time.
 I believe such accomplishment would be the first of its kind in Africa and Egypt.”

-Al Ahly will now face Algerian outfit ES Setif, who eliminated Tunisia’s Esperance Sportive de Tunis on a 1-0 aggregate result.
+Al Ahly will now face Algerian outfit ES Setif, who eliminated Tunisia’s Esperance Sportive de Tunis 1-0 on aggregate.